jeff1evesque/raspberry-pi/README.md

 ###FTP Server

 A file transfer protocol (FPT) can be used to transfer files from one host, to another host machine over a TCP-based network (i.e. internet).
 Specifically, the raspberry pi can be enabled with an FTP server.
-This would allow other machines exchanging files with other machines.
+This would allow exchanging files with other machines.

 To enable an FTP server on the raspberry pi, the following need to be modified: